vzvenyach/bmr-data-cleaning/README.md

 ## Setup

+Clone the repository.
 To set up, the original data is stored in the `BMR` folder.
+To run the script, you'll need an API key from [api.data.gov](https://api.data.gov/).
+The only external dependencies should be [pandas](pandas.pydata.org) and [requests](http://docs.python-requests.org/en/master/).

 ## Running `clear_bmr.py`